ghc/ghc/hadrian/README.md

 In order to only build haddock document there is the `build docs-haddock` target.

+In order to build the haddock documentation for just one package use the `docs:<pkg>` command, for example `docs:base` will just build the documentation for `base`.

 Alternatively,
 you can use the `--docs` CLI flag to selectively disable some or all of the documentation targets: